 - fresh basil, for serving (optional)

 - Preheat oven to 350 degrees.
-2. In a medium mixing bowl, whisk eggs well- then add in milk, chopped scallion greens (reserve whites/tops for later), 1 tbsp pesto (reserve the other 2 tbsp for later), salt and pepper to taste, and onion powder.
+2. In a medium mixing bowl, whisk eggs well- then add in milk, chopped scallion greens (reserve whites/tops for later), 1 tablespoon pesto (reserve the other 2 tablespoon for later), salt and pepper to taste, and onion powder.
 Whisk ingredients together and set aside.
 3. In a cast iron skillet or oven-save frying pan, heat butter over medium heat, until fully melted- about 2 minutes.
 4. Add the reserved scallion whites and minced garlic to the pan and cook 1 minute, stirring occasionally, until just fragrant.
 5. Give the egg mixture a quick stir with the whisk and add to the pan with the garlic and scallion whites.
 Stir to combine with scallion and garlic, and turn off the heat.
-6. Evenly drop pieces of crumbled goat cheese and spoonfuls of the remaining 2 tbsp of pesto into the egg mixture.
+6. Evenly drop pieces of crumbled goat cheese and spoonfuls of the remaining 2 tablespoon of pesto into the egg mixture.
 7. Bake for 10 minutes, remove from oven and cover top evenly with sliced prosciutto, then bake an additional 10 minutes until eggs are just set.
 8. Allow to rest for 10-15 minutes and serve hot, or even chill and serve later!

 I used honey flavored goat cheese for this recipe, but you could use an herbed goat cheese, or just plain old goat cheese and this recipe would still be great!